m-skaan/graph_vis/README.md

 npm start
 ```
 ### Follow-Up
-If you have any suggestions for the code, please email me:
+If you have any suggestions for the code, please email me.

-mgupta353[at]gatech[dot]edu